John Leguizamo: 2010–2016

 In 2010, Leguizamo also guest-starred on The Electric Company as himself, rhyming about commas and quotation marks.
 In June 2010, Leguizamo opened his semi-autobiographical one-man theater show, Klass Klown (later renamed Ghetto Klown), based on his memoir Pimps, Hos, Playa Hatas, and All the Rest of My Hollywood Friends: My Life.
 After the show had run at various theaters in the United States, and Leguizamo had performed an "unplugged" version of it under the title John Leguizamo Warms Up at a Chicago theater, it opened on Broadway in March 2011 at the Lyceum Theatre.
 The show, about Leguizamo's path from obscurity to stardom, opened to many positive reviews and was extended through July 10, 2011.
 A CD of the show was released.
 In 2011, Leguizamo received the Outer Critics Circle Award for Outstanding Solo Performance, and the Drama Desk Award for Outstanding Solo Performance for his performance in the show.
 In September 2011, Leguizamo began an international tour of Ghetto Klown in Los Angeles.
 On July 13, 2012, PBS debuted Tales From a Ghetto Klown, a documentary about Leguizamo's life and the show's development.
-On November 16, 2013, John taped Ghetto Klown at The New Jersey Performing Arts Center in Newark, NJ for HBO.
+On November 16, 2013, Leguizamo taped Ghetto Klown at The New Jersey Performing Arts Center in Newark, NJ for HBO.

 In 2012, Leguizamo was cast as Derek Trotter in the American remake of the British BBC sitcom Only Fools and Horses.
 In October 2013, Leguizamo started filming for The Crash, starring alongside Frank Grillo, AnnaSophia Robb, Dianna Agron, Ed Westwick, Minnie Driver, Mary McCormack, Christopher McDonald and Maggie Q. The film is directed by Aram Rappaport and produced by Hilary Shor, Atit Shah and Aaron Becker.
 In 2014 Leguizamo starred alongside Jon Favreau in Chef as the line cook Martin, a role he prepared for by working as an actual line cook at The Lion in the West Village.
 Also in 2014, he played a drug dealer in the action comedy film American Ultra alongside Jesse Eisenberg and Kristen Stewart.
 He also starred in John Wick as Aurelio in 2014.
 The Crash was released on January 13, 2017.